Ordered Patch Theory

 For numerical evaluation, C_{\max} should be expressed in nats/s when the formula is applied alongside \hbar in SI units.

-Remark.
-OPT’s \Lambda bound is weaker than standard anthropic bounds (structure formation requires \Lambda \lesssim 10^{-121} in Planck units).
-The OPT bound is a necessary condition on the cognitive stability of the observer, not on cosmological structure formation.
-The margin of 37 orders between the bound and the observed value reflects the extraordinary smallness of \Lambda — consistent with OPT’s prediction (preprint §8) that the de Sitter geometry is the Stability Filter’s preferred ground state for branch separation.
+Remark (v3.6.11 — qualitative posture only).
+OPT’s \Lambda bound, if dimensionally rehabilitated, would be weaker than standard anthropic bounds (structure formation requires \Lambda \lesssim 10^{-121} in Planck units).
+The OPT bound is intended as a necessary condition on the cognitive stability of the observer, not on cosmological structure formation.
+The 38–39-order margin (if the bound holds at all dimensionally) reflects the extraordinary smallness of \Lambda — consistent with OPT’s prediction (preprint §8) that the de Sitter geometry is the Stability Filter’s preferred ground state for branch separation.
+The qualitative claim survives v3.6.11; the quantitative bound does not.

 4.1 The Codec Discriminability Ansatz Condition